-CAHNRS is a leading driver of research at WSU, contributing to more than 40 percent of the university’s extramural funding budget.
-CAHNRS research and extension faculty brought in more than $81 million in FY2015 and $83 million in FY2016, from competitive extramural funding sources including federal agencies, Washington State commodity commissions, and other nonfederal agency grants.
+CAHNRS is a leading driver of research at WSU, contributing to more than 31 percent of the university’s extramural funding budget.
+CAHNRS research and Extension faculty brought in more than $84 million in FY2021 from competitive extramural funding sources including federal agencies, Washington state commodity commissions, and other nonfederal agency grants.

 We support a sustainable future through the powerful combination of both discovery and translational research designed to address the grand challenges of the 21st century—regionally and globally.
 We discover, develop, and transfer knowledge that: contributes to a safe and abundant food supply; promotes sustainability of agricultural and economic systems; supports energy innovations; encourages careful stewardship of natural resources and ecological systems; and enhances the well-being of individuals, families, and communities.